 Named-Entity Processing

-To examine specific processing for named entities, an auxiliary unit has been added to the main segmentation algorithm PRPE.
-The named-entity unit stands apart from named-entity recognition problem.
-Instead, only a subset of named entities undergo processing (ones easier to extract) in order to show the impact of specific segmentation of named entities on NMT process.
+To examine specific processing for named entities, an auxiliary unit has been added to the main segmentation algorithm for PRPE.
+The named-entity unit stands apart from the overall named-entity recognition problem.
+Instead, only a subset of named entities (initially those that are easiest to extract) undergoes processing, in order to explore the impact of named-entity-specific segmentation on the NMT process.

-For that, PRPE is complemented the following way (see Section 3.1.):
+PRPE is complemented the following way (see Section 3.1.):

 The learning phase stays unchanged;

-In the application phase, segmentation is carried out through putting named entities into separate lines split into characters.
+In the application phase, segmentation is carried out by putting named entities on separate input lines split into characters.

 If a named entity is recognized in the sentence,

-it is split into the main part and the ending (by distinguishing between the ending and the rest of the word we aim at transliteration while keeping a correct grammatical form a named entity which matters for morphologically rich languages),
+it is split into the main part and the ending (by distinguishing between the ending and the rest of the word we aim at transliteration while also producing a correct grammatical form for the named entity -- which matters for morphologically rich languages),

-the main part is split into characters and put in a separate line above the sentence,
+the main part is split into characters and put on a separate line above the sentence,

 the main part of the named entity in the sentence is replaced by a placeholder,

-in the translated text, the translated main part of a named entity is put back to replace the placeholder.
+in the translated text, the translated main part of a named entity is substituted back in to replace the placeholder.

 For parallel training corpora, the described segmentation of named entities in sentences is carried out only if pairs of aligned named entities are recognized.